iPhone 11 rumors: Price, specs, features and everything else we know

 Rumor: Apple will upgrade Face ID

+Bloomberg's report says that Apple's forthcoming 3D camera -- which may not be included on any 2019 phone -- will drive an updated version of Face ID, that will extend the technology's range, improve security and enable new AR capabilities.

-Apple's 2019 iPhones will come equipped with an upgraded Face ID camera system, according to Apple analyst Ming-Chi Kuo.
-As reported by MacRumors, Kuo says that Apple has added a new "flood illuminator" to all of the forthcoming iPhones, which will mitigate environmental light and improve Face ID performance.
-In other words, the next version of Face ID will include a brighter light that will help the phone recognize you faster and more accurately.
+Previously, Apple analyst Ming-Chi Kuo (via MacRumors) predicted a much more modest update for Face ID in 2019 -- the addition of a new "flood illuminator" to all forthcoming iPhones, which will mitigate environmental light and improve Face ID performance.
+In other words, the next version of Face ID may include a brighter light that will help the phone recognize you faster and more accurately, with more dramatic advancements coming in 2020 and beyond.

 Rumor: New A13 processor powers the iPhone 11